 TipRanks has compiled a list of Tuesday’s biggest pre-market stock movements.

+Amid the ongoing tough environment, mixed market sentiment on macro factors, company-specific issues, and other variables seem to have dominated today’s stock market.
 Using TipRanks’ new Top Stock Gainers/Losers page, we’ve identified the top five pre-market stock movers, as detailed below.

-Five Biggest Movers
+5 Biggest Movers

 Global-e Online Ltd. (GLBE), a provider of ecommerce solutions, was the biggest laggard in pre-market trading, plunging around 26.4% in pre-market trading at the time of writing.
 Negative sentiment followed a wider-than-expected first-quarter 2022 loss and a bleak outlook despite upbeat revenues.
 For Q2 2022, the company expects revenue in the range of $82.5 million to $84.5 million, lower than the consensus estimate of $91.3 million.
 Additionally, for 2022, revenue is estimated to land between $383 million and $403 million, down from the previous guidance range of $411 million to $421 million and the Street’s expectations of $416.8 million.

 Meanwhile, Paramount Global (PARA), an American multinational mass media and entertainment conglomerate, gained 10.5% in pre-market trading at the time of writing.
 The disclosure of Warren Buffett’s holding company Berkshire Hathaway’s $2.6 billion stakes in the company sparked investor optimism.